clindet/bget/README.md

 # bget

-bget is an portable tool with several sub-commands to query bioinformatics data, databases and files.
+bget is an portable tool with several sub-commands to query bioinformatics APIs, data, databases and files.
 The Golang `http` library, `wget`, `curl`, `axel`, `git`, and `rsync` were supported as the query engine.

 Supported types: